A Trick of Hearts

-A Trick of Hearts is a lost 1928 American silent Western film directed by B. Reeves Eason and starring Hoot Gibson.
+A Trick of Hearts is a 1928 American silent Western film directed by B. Reeves Eason and starring Hoot Gibson.
 It was produced and distributed by Universal Pictures.

 Plot

 Carrie Patience has been elected as the new town sheriff.
 In order to discredit the new sheriff, Ben Tully begins staging phony robberies while disguised as a woman.
 Black Jack kidnaps Ben's girlfriend, Connie Meade.